MARTA INDUNI, PhD

 KYLI GALLINGTON, BS, MPH

 Kyli Gallington joined SRG and the Center for Wellness and Nutrition in 2016.
-In her role as Research Associate IV, she coordinates the research and evaluation of direct education and policy, systems, and environmental (PSE) change nutrition interventions.
+In her role as Research Scientist I, she coordinates the research and evaluation of direct education and policy, systems, and environmental (PSE) change nutrition interventions.
 Her research interests include nutrition, social and behavioral determinants that impact diet-related disease, and the evaluation of PSE and direct education interventions among food insecure populations.
 Prior to joining PHI, Kyli served as the Program Evaluator for Alameda County Community Food Bank, where she oversaw organization-wide evaluation strategies to increase access to healthy food, provide quality nutrition services, and improve service provision within the Food, Agencies, and Nutrition Services department.
 Previously, she oversaw program evaluation and management of direct services for the Foodbank of Santa Barbara County.
 Kyli has presented her program evaluation strategies for food insecurity programs at state and national conferences.

 In 2016, Kyli earned her Master’s degree in Public Health at the University of California, Berkeley.
 In 2011, she graduated magna cum laude from Pepperdine University with a Bachelor of Science in Nutritional Science.
 In her free time, she enjoys cooking, painting, jewelry-making, and traveling to new places with her spouse.

 MARICSA GUTIERREZ, BA